-One of the challenges associated with logging a customer requests is a ticket classification; a ticket must be accurately classified in order to properly assess the priority.
-In most support ticketing systems, support ticket classification exists primarily to classify requests and tickets to provide initial support.
-Initial support means proper analysis, evaluation and assignment.
+One of the challenges associated with logging a customer request is a ticket classification; a ticket must be accurately classified in order to set the basic for further resolution process.
+In most support ticketing systems, the process includes request analysis, evaluation, assignment, and priority assessment.

 The issues behind the actual classification itself may experience problems in a help desk workflow.
-Typical classification schemes are often too complicated, or there are too many classifications that when you make your report, none of them are significant.
-Eventually, the number one categorization becomes “other,” and the classification actually drops.
+Typical schemes are often too complicated, or there are too many labels that when you make your report, none of them are significant.
+Eventually, the number one categorization becomes “other,” and the classification drops.

-When a ticket is initially recorded, the best that the analyst can typically do is to identify the service (for which the impact has been predefined) and the urgency of resolution.
+When a request is submitted, the best that the analyst can typically do is to identify the service (for which the impact has been predefined) and the urgency of resolution.
 However, until the incident/request has been resolved, the analyst is not able to properly categorize the “root cause”.

 Introducing a classification scheme that works